ap-csa-2024-2025/intro-assignment-angelaphan/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is that I love eating ice
+* Something interesting about me is
 * Ask Mr. Vu anything:
-do you like pickes
-* List your sports and extracurriculars you participate in um...
+* List your sports and extracurriculars you participate in

 ## Poop
 * fart